Hell Comes to Your House

 Hell Comes to Your House is an American deathrock and punk compilation of Southern California bands.
-It is notable for releasing the first ever Christian Death song "Dogs", as well as including the first studio recordings of Social Distortion and one of the earliest performances of Redd Kross.
+It is notable for releasing the first ever Christian Death song Dogs, as well as including the first studio recordings of Social Distortion and the Super Heroines and one of the earliest performances of Redd Kross.

 The album was originally released in 1981 but reissued in 1998.
-The 1981 release goes for about $50.